allynfolksjr/NikkyHomeWebsite/views/resume.md

 ## Education

 ### University of Washington Professional and Continuing Education
-Certificate in Ruby on Rails Programming (In Progress)
+Certificate in Ruby on Rails Programming - 2013

 ### University of Washington
-Bachelor of Arts
+Bachelor of Arts - 2010

-Graduated Spring 2010; 3.58 GPA; 219 Credits
+3.58 GPA; 219 Credits

 Major: Law, Societies, and Justice